How to Be a Long-Distance Landlord

 Automate Rent Payments

 Since you don't have a local address for your tenants to mail rent money to, rent collection will take more effort if you live far away.
-You can request mailed rent checks, but then you risk waiting longer for your money.
+You can request mailed rent checks, but then you risk waiting longer for your money and disrupting your cash flow.

-Alternatively, advances in property management technology have made it exceedingly simple to receive and track rent payments online.
-Rental income is promptly deposited into your account without the need to wait for a cheque in the mail, thanks to property management software that allows tenants to pay rent using credit cards.
+Alternatively, advances in technology have made it exceedingly simple for tenants to pay their rent online.
+Rental income is promptly deposited into your account without the need to wait for a cheque in the mail, thanks to software that allows tenants to pay rent using credit cards.

 Rent payments can be made online, which is more convenient for renters and more dependable for long-distance landlords.